vigneshmanick/pixi/docs/features/multi_environment.md

     ```

 ??? tip "Multiple machines from one project"
     This is an example for an ML project that should be executable on a machine that supports `cuda` and `mlx`.
-It should also be executable on machines that don't support `cuda` or `mlx`, we use the `cpu` feature for this.
+It should also be executable on machines that don't support `cuda` or `mlx`, use the `cpu` feature in this scenario.

     ```toml title="pixi.toml"
     [project]